 We want to hear about your experiences, ideas and visions for reconciliation at SALHN, and how we can improve reconciliation.

 SALHN’s first Aboriginal and Torres Strait Islander Consumer Group was established in February 2019.

 This new consumer group is a very exciting initiative that supports Aboriginal and Torres Strait Islander people to partner with SALHN to form genuine formal partnership and provide a forum for ongoing engagement.

 There are 13 Members from both Aboriginal and Torres Strait Islander background who will have a significant role in:

-This particular site was selected by the artists years ago to connect the cleansing waters of the nearby creek with the hospital building.
+Tappa Purruna at Flinders Medical Centre is the space between the Rehabilitation Building and the main FMC Building.
+This particular site was selected to connect the cleansing waters of the nearby creek with the hospital building.

 The underlying theme of Tappa Purruna ‘The Journey of Life’ is symbolic of the cycle of birth, life and death and acknowledges the Kaurna people’s custodianship of the land and their continuing presence, in a place of healing.